oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 # Install and Configure Traefik
-This is to:
-* Provide detail steps how to install and uninstall Traefik operator with helm chart.
-* Provide workable Ingress samples to route workload traffic to multiple WLS domains with Traefik.

 ## Install Traefik Operator with Helm Chart
 Traefik helm chart is in official Charts of Helm: https://github.com/helm/charts/tree/master/stable/traefik.
 The chart is in the default repository for Helm which is located at https://kubernetes-charts.storage.googleapis.com/ and is installed by default.